BPMN-sw-evol/MSGF-hub/README.md

 The applications created in this implementation were developed using the Java programming language, mainly taking advantage of the Spring Boot development framework as well as the Camunda 7 platform for business process management.

-[Java](https://www.java.com/es/) is a versatile and widely used programming language known for its platform independence, robustness, and scalability.
-With its rich ecosystem of libraries and frameworks, Java enables developers to build complex enterprise-grade applications efficiently and reliably.

 [Spring initializr](https://start.spring.io/) is a tool that streamlines the creation of Spring Boot projects by integrating various dependencies such as Spring Data JPA, Spring Web, Lombok, Thymeleaf, and DevTools.
 Spring Boot improves the development process by providing out-of-the-box solutions for common challenges, allowing developers to focus on business logic rather than infrastructure configuration.

 In addition, [Camunda Platform 7](https://camunda.com/platform-7/) has been used for the design and implementation of business processes.
 Camunda is an open source workflow and decision automation platform based on the BPMN (Business Process Model and Notation) and DMN (Decision Model and Notation) standards.
 It offers powerful workflow management capabilities, allowing organizations to effectively model, automate and optimize business processes.
 Camunda's flexible and scalable architecture makes it suitable for a wide range of use cases, from automating simple tasks to complex enterprise workflows.